appvision-gmbh/json2typescript/README.md

 * Make sure you define the expected type as accurate as possible, even if you expect primitive types.
 * By default, casting primitives into other primitives is not allowed.
 Check the public properties below in this document to change this behaviour.
 * By default, primitives are not allowed to be null.
 Check the public properties below in this document to change this.
-* If you don't know the type, you may use `undefined` as expected type.
+* If you don't know the type, you may use `Any` as expected type.
 You may also omit the second parameter of `@JsonProperty`.

 #### More about the array syntax